mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 We trust rules 1 and 2 require no further comment.
 Rule 3, however, needs some clarification to understand how we handle deletes.
-A good starting point is to look at the signature of the simple delete method of the Database class:
+A good starting point is to look at the signature of the simple core delete method of the Database class:

 .. code-block:: python